captainsvbot/TeslaChain-369/WHITEPAPER.md

 We have proposed a system for electronic transactions without relying on trust.
 We started with the framework of coins made from digital signatures, which provides strong ownership control but is incomplete without a way to prevent double-spending.

 To solve double-spending, we proposed a peer-to-peer network using proof-of-work.
 This network is robust in its simplicity: transactions are broadcast publicly, and nodes work on finding proof-of-work to extend the chain.
-The longest chain serves as proof of the most work and as evidence that it came from the largest pool of CPU power.
+The longest chain serves as proof of the most work and as evidence that it came from the largest pool of CPU power [4].

 We extended this model with the Triadic Consensus Protocol (3-6-9), which designates every third block as an AXIS block and every ninth block as a SUPER_AXIS block, each forming an independent immutable sub-chain.
 We proved mathematically that AXIS and SUPER_AXIS blocks cannot be reorganized without rewriting the GENESIS block—making checkpoint-finalized transactions immutable by pure mathematics, not merely economically irrational to attack.